jackokerman/itp499_assignments/readme.md

-Repository that will be used to store my ITP-499 assignements.
+This is the repository that will be used to store my ITP-499 assignements.